Canon 1D X Mark II vs Panasonic G6

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G6 was succeeded by the Panasonic G7.
+Both the 1DX Mark II and the G6 have been discontinued, but can regularly be found used on eBay.
+The G6 was replaced by the Panasonic G7, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic G6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.